 • Retraining child and mother how to feed

 Every patient treatment outcome is different depending on a range of factors.
-Some patients will latch straight away and start feeding, others will take longer based on the type and nature of the restriciation along with the requirement to re-educate both Mother and patient to be able to re-learn established feeding habits.
-For this reason we strongly recommend the advice and support that Chiropractors and Lactation Consultants provide to get the optimal results as soon as possible.
+Some patients will latch straight away and start feeding, others will take longer based on the type and nature of the restriction along with the requirement to re-educate both Mother and patient to be able to re-learn established feeding habits.
+For this reason, we strongly recommend the advice and support that Chiropractors and Lactation Consultants provide to get the optimal results as soon as possible.